Oraclebun/ci-datacentric-project3/README.md

 7. Rating Stars Display by [Tatu Ulmanen](https://stackoverflow.com/questions/1987524/turn-a-number-into-star-rating-display-using-jquery-and-css/1987545#1987545)
 8. Rating Star Radio Button inspired partially by [Lea Verou](https://jsfiddle.net/leaverou/CGP87/).
 9. Dynamic form for the comments is totally creditted to [Rafael Medina](https://www.rmedgar.com/blog/dynamic-fields-flask-wtf).
-Without this tutorial, I would never have been able to add forms dynamically.
+Without this tutorial, I would never have been able to add fields dynamically in forms.
-10. Jinja Documentation [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) on how to manipulate variables in template.
+10. Jinja Documentation [Jinja Documentation](https://jinja.palletsprojects.com/en/2.11.x/) on how to manipulate variables in template.

 ## Disclaimer
 Any content and images used on this website is purely for personal development and educational purpose.
 They are not meant for profit or for income purposes.